-- New York State Property Tax Cap limiting tax revenues during challenging economic times. - Uncertainty regarding state aid funding and future sustainability due to statewide budget constraints. - Costs of healthcare benefits due to increasing medical and prescription drug costs within the industry - Increasing special education program and tuition costs and legislative mandates.
+- New York State Property Tax Cap formula restrictions limiting tax revenues during challenging economic times - Uncertainty regarding state aid funding and foundation aid revenues due to statewide budget constraints - Uncertainty regarding state aid due to holdbacks that may or may not be paid in full or become future fiscal period payments. - Costs of employee benefits for pensions and healthcare due to stock market volatility, increasing medical and prescription drug costs - Increasing special education program and tuition costs required to meet federal and state legislative mandates.

-Management believes that the budget adopted for 2018-2019 is reasonably adaptable to any adverse changes that may arise based on the above factors.
+Management believes that the budget adopted for 2020-2021 is reasonably adaptable to any adverse changes that may arise based on the above factors.